mend/renovate-ce-ee/docs/configure-renovate-bitbucket-server.md

 ## Run the Server
 If using Docker, run the Docker Compose file after all values have been correctly inserted.

-> docker-compose -f docker-compose-bitbucket.yaml up  [Check this]
+> docker-compose -f docker-compose-bitbucket.yaml up

 If using Kubernetes, install the Helm charts after all values have been correctly inserted in the values.yaml.

-> helm install renovate-ce    [Check this]
+> helm install renovate-ce

 ## Test and Troubleshoot